nebular/electron-mksnapshot-example/readme.md

 ### Generate Snapshot

 Only snapshot-osx-intel is guaranteed to work.
-Others may have glitches in the paths.
+Rest of script may have glitches in the paths.
+Feel free to correct [the script](tool/mksnapshot.sh) and create a PR.

-Also, remember snapshot_blob.bin is also arch dependent althoug it is generated always with the same name
+Also, remember snapshot_blob.bin is also arch dependent although it is generated always with the same name

 ```